What is a runbook?

 - Optimize existing resources: Runbooks enable internal teams to access information more quickly and complete complex tasks more efficiently.
 This dramatically shortens the time-to-value for major strategic initiatives like cloud migrations and application releases while freeing teams to focus additional time and energy on other high-value priorities.

 - Improve IT disaster recovery: Whether it’s an outage or data breach, an IT incident can be highly disruptive to organizational operations and, worse, customers.
 IT disaster recovery runbooks give IT personnel the tools they need to restore infrastructure, recover lost data, and stabilize IT functionality.
-In addition to detailing necessary incident management steps and procedures, IT disaster recovery runbooks also enable key stakeholders to stay informed of progress throughout.
+In addition to detailing necessary incident management steps and procedures which enable faster recovery, IT disaster recovery runbooks also enable key stakeholders to stay informed of progress throughout.

 Creating an effective runbook